Sun Protection Policy

 Curriculum

-Students at our school are encouraged to make healthy choices, and are supported to understand the benefits and risks of sun exposure.
-Templestowe College will address sun and UV safety education as part of HPE lessons at Entry level and as part of all sports classes and as information given to all sports teams.
+Students at our school are encouraged to make healthy choices.
+They are supported to understand effects of sun exposure and are encouraged to be involved in initiatives to promote and model sun protection measures to the whole school.
+Templestowe College will address sun protection and UV safety education as part of HPE lessons at Entry level and as part of all sports classes and as information given to all sports teams.

-Staff are encouraged to access resources, tools, and professional learning to enhance their knowledge and capacity to promote sun smart behaviour across the school community.
+Staff are encouraged to access resources, tools, and professional learning to enhance their knowledge and capacity to promote sun protection behaviour across the school community.

 Communication of this policy